danibarna/floodGAM/data/raw-data/README-gamfelt-covariates.txt

 File with properties of all catchments with annual maximum flood data.

-regine:		regine number of station
+RN:		regine number of station
-main:		main number of station
+HN:		main number of station
 Y_lat:		y-coordinate for the catchment’s outlet (Decimal degrees)
 X_long:		x-coordinate for the catchment’s outlet (Decimal degrees)
 Y_utm:		y-coordinate for the catchment’s outlet, UTM33N (m)